Erastova-group/Biochar_MolecularModels/README.md

 All files needed for simulation with GROMACs are included, plus a copy of the OPLS-AA 2001 forcefield.

-Please email rosie.wood@ed.ac.uk or valentina.erastova@ed.ac.uk for any questions/help with model set up.
+For any questions/help with model set up, email rosie.wood@ed.ac.uk or valentina.erastova@ed.ac.uk

 -----
 CITE as: